-Department/Agency: Health and Human Services - Fatherhood Initiative
+Department/Agency:Health and Human Services - Fatherhood InitiativeDiversity, equity, and inclusion in the CY2024-2025 Budget:

 Our budget request reflects a strong effort to positively advance supplier diversity as 33% of our contract dollars are spent with minority (MBE) operated vendors, other vendors have very diverse staffs, and our county staff is comprised of two minorities.
 (100% of salaries and benefits.)
 We also have a minority participation form to be completed for each contract.